Does a criminal record affect auto insurance rates? (2025)

+So, does a criminal record affect car insurance?
 Your criminal record shouldn’t impact your auto insurance rates unless it was a violation related to driving, such as a DUI, reckless driving, or a moving violation.
-However, it’s common for the best auto insurance companies, such as Geico, to run a credit and background check when applying.
-(Read More: Geico Auto Insurance Review) If…
+However, it’s common for the best auto insurance companies, such as Geico, to run a credit and background check when…

 → Read More